PPP reportedly out of money, SBA unable to accept new applications

-(NEWS10) — As of 10:33 a.m., the Small Business Administration (SBA) says it is not accepting new applications for the Paycheck Protection Program (PPP) based on current available funds.
+WASHINGTON (NEWS10) — As of 10:33 a.m.
+Thursday, the Small Business Administration (SBA) says it is not accepting new applications for the Paycheck Protection Program (PPP) based on current available funds.

 The SBA says, “The SBA is currently unable to accept new applications for the Paycheck Protection Program based on available appropriations funding.
 Similarly, we are unable to enroll new PPP lenders at this time.”